You have a number of responsibilities as a landlord.

 - register with the local council which covers the area where your let property is located.

 - give the tenant your name and address

 - register their deposit with an approved tenancy deposit scheme

-- give the tenant a tenancy agreement and Tenant Information Pack
+- give the tenant a tenancy agreement and the correct information notes for their tenancy

 - have an Energy Performance Certificate for the property

-- respect the tenant's peace and quiet, and give them notice if you want to enter the property
+- respect the tenant's peace and quiet, and give them the correct amount of notice (24 hours or 48 hours) if you want to enter the property

 - meet gas, electricity and other safety requirements

 - make sure you've carried out a Legionella Risk Assessment

 - maintain the property's structure and exterior (including drains, gutters and external pipes)

 - allow adaptations for disabled people, within reason (your local council might be able to provide some support)

 - make sure the property meets the Repairing Standard and give the tenant information on it (this is contained in the information notes which you legally have to give your tenant)

 - give the tenant written notice if there's any defect in the property or work that needs to be carried out

 - take action to deal with any antisocial behaviour by your tenants in or around your property